Norcore/fictional-employee-db/README.md

 Main branch is utilizing docker-compose to containerize both back and frontend.

-Aws-s3-static branch is utilizing AWS EC2 for backend, AWS S3 bucket for static frontend, and MongoDB atlas for DB (the README here is not updated yet).
+Aws-s3-static branch is utilizing AWS EC2 for backend, AWS S3 bucket for static frontend, and MongoDB atlas for DB.

 Jenkins and Jenkins-only-client branches were made for Jenkins freestyle project (or multibranch pipeline).